dwrobel/flatcam/README.md

 - added support for FlatCAM usage with High DPI monitors (4k).
 It is applied on the next app startup after change in Preferences -> General -> Gui Settings -> HDPI Support Checkbox
 - made the app not remember the window size if the app is maximized and remember in QSettings if it was maximized.
 This way we can restore the maximized state but restore the windows size unmaximized
 - added a button to clear the GUI preferences in Preferences -> General -> Gui Settings -> Clear GUI Settings
-- added key shortcuts for the shape transformations within Geometry Editor: X, Y keys for Flip(mirror), SHIFT+X, SHIFT+Y combo keys for Skew and ALT+X, ALT+Y combo keys for Offset
+- added key shortcuts for the shape transformations within Geometry Editor: X, Y keys for Flip(mirror), Shift+X, Shift+Y combo keys for Skew and Alt+X, Alt+Y combo keys for Offset
 - adjusted the plotcanvas.zomm_fit() function so the objects are better fit into view (with a border around)
 - modified the GUI in Objects Selected Tab to accommodate 2 different modes: basic and Advanced.
 In Basic mode, some of the functionality's are hidden from the user.
 - added Tool Transform preferences in Edit -> Preferences and used them through out the app